 Title: Foundation Models for Gait Analysis to Power Precision Rehabilitation

+Abstract.
 Wider access to gait analysis in becoming much more feasible due to both technological and methodological advances.
 High-performance differentiable biomechanical models allow integrating biomechanics tightly into modern machine learning pipelines.
 This enables end-to-end optimization of biomechanical trajectories in both multiview and single-camera markerless motion capture system along with skeleton scaling, which both outperforms multistage approaches and allows us to joint compute confidence estimates over trajectories.
 This allows us to collect gait data in clinical settings at unprecedented scales.
 This enables us to use self-supervised learning to discover gait representation that capture clinically meaningful information and to begin training multi-modal, multi-task foundation models for gait analysis to further improve our understanding of gait in the wild.
 Finally, we will discuss a causal framework for precision rehabilitation, designed to link these now-accessible measures of gait and movement impairments to long term outcomes at the ICF level of activity and participation and identify the optimal dynamic treatment regime to maximize long-term function.

 Director and Scientific Chair of the Regenstein Center for Bionic Medicine